 Quinnipiac University

 Rajintha Bandaranayake, Ph.
-D., is an Associate Teaching Professor of Biochemistry in the Chemistry and Physical Sciences Department.
+D., is a Teaching Professor of Biochemistry in the Chemistry and Physical Sciences Department.
 He received his Ph.
 D. from the University of Massachusetts, where he studied drug resistance in HIV-1 protease.
 Dr. Bandaranayake completed his postdoctoral training at the Skirball Institute of Biomolecular Medicine at NYU, where his research focused on the structure and function of Jak-2 kinase.
 He has been a faculty member of the Department of Chemistry and Physical Sciences at QU since 2014.

 Dr. Bandaranayake currently coordinates and teaches the Biochemistry I Lab course (CHE315L).
-Other teaching areas include Biochemistry I lecture (CHE315) and the Chemistry Integrated Capstone course (CHE420).
+Other teaching areas include Biochemistry I lecture (CHE315), and the Chemistry Integrated Capstone course (CHE420).

 Publications: https://scholar.google.com/citations?view_op=list_works&hl=en&authuser=1&user=pdNrfrIAAAAJ